axa-ch/react-polymorphic-types/README.md

 };
 ```

-You can use the `Heading` component in your application like this:
+You can use the `Heading` component in your application as shown below:

 ```tsx
 const App = () => (